eslimrana/eslimrana/README.md

-### Hello everyone my name is Eslim Rana Emiroglu ,i am a freshman at Bilkent University Computer Science Department 👋
+### Hello everyone my name is Eslim Rana Emiroglu, i am a freshman at Bilkent University Computer Science Department 👋

 <!--
 **eslimrana/eslimrana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.